-During 2021, all of our employees at a manager level or higher, including our NEOs, were eligible to receive performance-based cash incentive compensation.
+During 2022, all of our employees at a manager level or higher, including our NEOs, were eligible to receive performance-based cash incentive compensation tied to achievement of specific financial and operational metrics approved by the Committee in early 2022.
 We believe that performance-based cash incentives motivate our employees, including our NEOs, to achieve both annual and long-term goals.
 This approach is critical to the execution of our overall business strategy which, if achieved, has the potential to significantly enhance shareholder value.
-We also believe that it is important to reward all contributions to success and, as such, we paid cash awards to all employees for 2021.
+We also believe that it is important to reward all contributions to success and, as such, we paid cash awards to all employees, even those who do not participate in the incentive compensation program, for 2022.

 Target Opportunities.
-Consistent with our compensation philosophy and objectives, the Committee generally sets the target incentive opportunity within the median range of annual cash incentive target pay for comparable executives at our peer groups.
-For 2021, based on a review of the market data, the Committee approved an increase to Mr. Hoffman's target incentive opportunity from 75% to 85% of Mr. Hoffman's base salary.
-The 2021 target incentive opportunities for the remaining NEOs were unchanged from fiscal year 2020.
-The 2021 target incentive opportunity for each of our NEOs is as follows:
+Consistent with our compensation philosophy and objectives, the Committee set the target incentive opportunity within the median range of annual cash incentive target pay for comparable executives at our peer groups.
+For 2022, based on a review of the market data, the Committee approved an increase to the NEOs' target incentive opportunities (by 15% of salary for Messrs.
+Hoffman and Hykes and by 10% for Mr. Hill and Dr. Tu).
+The 2022 target incentive opportunity for each of our NEOs is as follows:

-larget
+Target

 Incentive

 Opportunity

 (as a % of

 Named Executive Officer Base Salary)

-Bill Hoffman 85
+Bill Hoffman 100

-Andrew Hykes 50
+Andrew Hykes 65

-Mitchell Hill 50
+Mitchell Hill 60

 Thomas Tu, M.D.
-50
+60